scientific-visuals/scientific-visuals/docs/index.md

 # Scientific Visuals - Introduction

 This site includes reusable web components to visualise scientific data.
 You may use the components static pages listed bellow.
 Or you may host the web components in your application.

+{: .note }
+version: 0.1<br/>Note that the components are in heavy development stage thus some of the feature may not work or may change, while the static URL should remain

 ## Usage